 Though the original recipe is a secret, the sauce is known to be a purée of a number of green vegetables and herbs other than spinach.
 It is estimated that Antoine’s has served over three million, five hundred thousand orders.

 Though many restaurants now serve dishes claiming to be oysters Rockefeller, Antoine’s asserts that no other restaurant has been able to successfully duplicate the recipe.
 Since the recipe for oysters Rockefeller was passed down from Jules Alciatore to his children, and has apparently never left the family’s hands, competing restaurants have had to formulate their own recipes.

 Since only Antoine’s knows the ‘correct’ recipe and since I’ve had the privilege of eating their version, this is my take on their, adjusted to my specific taste.
 If you don’t like it – make your own version, it will be equally inauthentic. 😉

 I follow the classic assumption that the recipe has no spinach in it (despite so many pretender recipes that do use it).
 I use several different herbs with a hint of anise flavor that a proper oysters Rockefeller should have.

-Enjoy this delectable and rich dish for yourselves, my Citizens – it is well worth the time, the calories and the effort. 🙂
+Enjoy this delectable and rich dish for yourselves, , the calories and the effort. 🙂

 Battle on – The GeneralissimoPrint